IITGN-CS327-2024/our-own-compiler-codesangam-by-comparsers/Assignment_1.md

 ## Definition of Different Data Types

-Variable names must start from an alphabet and can contain only alphanumeric characters and underscore (`_`).
+Variable names must start from an alphabet and can contain only alphabet characters and underscore (`_`).
+Also the name should not include any keyword.
 We are hosting three different datatypes:
 - Number (int and float): `num`
 - Boolean: `bool`